-Unived’s Magnesium features magnesium citrate, one of the most widely used vegan bio-available forms of magnesium.
+Unived’s Magnesium Citrate Capsules features magnesium citrate, one of the most widely used vegan bio-available forms of magnesium.
 Each serving offers 200mg of magnesium citrate which provides support for enzyme function and energy production.
-Our magnesium citrate is safe and 100% vegetarian and vegan friendly.
+Our magnesium citrate capsules are safe and 100% vegetarian and vegan friendly.

 What is Magnesium